DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-01-14-How-to-use-CDI-in-Java-EE.md

     }
     ```

-    Now that the classes are not directly coupled, how would we connect a BookService to either an ISBN or ISSN implementation?
+    Now that the classes are not directly coupled, how would we connect a ```BookService``` to either an ISBN or ISSN implementation?
 One solution is to pass the implementation to the constructor and leave an external class to choose which implementation is wants to use.
-So let's refactor our BookService.
+So let's refactor our ```BookService```.

     ```java
     public class BookService {